resir014/resir014.github.io/_etc/dnscrypt.md

 DNSCrypt solves the DNS leak problem mentioned above.
 It uses cryptographic signatures to verify that responses originate from the chosen DNS resolver and haven't been tampered with.

+Your ISP often intercepts the DNS resolvers you use, and then swap them with their own DNS resolver.
+This can be used to do various things, whether it's to log their customers' activities, inject ads to your browser, or even block certain domains.

-If you're worried about your internet service provider intercepting your DNS resolver, and have them swap it with their own DNS resolver, be it for logging purposes, or to inject advertising to your browsing activity, then this is the right tool for you to use.
+If you're worried about the things mentioned above, then this is the right tool for you.

 ### What it doesn't do